eclipse-arrowhead/core-java-spring/README.md

   * [Windows](https://docs.docker.com/docker-for-windows/install/)
 * [Docker Compose](https://docs.docker.com/compose/install/)

-Don't forget to create a volume for mysql: `docker volume create --name=mysql` Don't forget to run the SQL script inside the MySQL container beforehand.
-Easier DB setup solution will be coming shortly.
+Don't forget to create a volume for mysql: `docker volume create --name=mysql` <br />
+Don't forget to copy the SQL script next to the docker-compose file.
+On the first run it initializes the Database!

 Inside the `docker` folder some examples provided.